instructure/inst-jobs/README.md

 #### Running individual tests in Docker

-This repo uses `rvm` to run specs under a variety of ruby versions.
+This repo uses `rvm` to run specs under a variety of ruby versions (specifically by following the matrix defined in .travis.yml using the gem "wwtd").
 For local testing, you probably just want to get things tested under _some_ ruby version.
 Here's how.

 First, you'll want a persistent gems volume, which you can get by: